Eleventh Sunday in Ordinary Time, Year A

 The Lord’s Prayer is indeed a summary of the entire Gospel.
 It is called “The Lord’s Prayer” in that Jesus Himself gave it to us as a way of teaching us to pray.
 In this prayer, we find seven petitions to God.
 Within those seven petitions we will find every human longing and every expression of faith found within the Scriptures.
-Everything we need to know about life and prayer is contained in the wonderful prayer.
+Everything we need to know about life and prayer is contained in this wonderful prayer.

 Jesus Himself gave us this prayer as the model of all prayer.
 It is good that we repeat the words of the Lord’s Prayer regularly in vocal prayer.
 This is also done in the various sacraments and liturgical worship.
 However, saying this prayer is not enough.
 The goal is to internalize each and every aspect of this prayer so that it becomes a model of our personal petition to God and an entrustment of our entire life to Him.

 The Lord’s Prayer begins not with a petition; rather, it begins with us acknowledging our identity as children of the Father.
 This is a key foundation for the Lord’s Prayer to be prayed properly.
 It also reveals the foundational approach we must take in all prayer and in the entire Christian life.
 The opening statement preceding the seven petitions is as follows: “Our Father who art in Heaven.”
 Let’s take a look at what is contained in this opening statement of the Lord’s Prayer.